KyleRego/KyleRego.github.io/collections/_posts/2022-12-31-how-to-write-anki-add-ons.markdown

 point2: QPoint = parent.mapFromGlobal(point1)
 {% endhighlight %}

 Take a look at the documentation for [QCursor::pos()](https://doc.qt.io/qt-6/qcursor.html#pos).
-Here are the relevant bits:
+Here is the relevant part:

 > QPoint QCursor::pos()
+>
 > Returns the position of the cursor (hot spot) of the primary screen in global screen coordinates.

 `::` in the Qt documentation means `.` in Python.
-This is a static method which means it's called on the class itself, not an instance of the class.
+This is a static method (which is also mentioned in the documentation) which means it's called on the class itself, not an instance of the class.
 The class on the left (`QPoint`) is the type of the returned value.

 The documentation also notes this:

 > You can call QWidget::mapFromGlobal() to translate it to widget coordinates.

-This one is not a static method, so we call it on `parent`, which references the Anki main window object. `QWidget` is inherited by a lot of other classes in Qt, including `QMainWindow`, which is the parent class of `AnkiQt` as was discussed earlier.
-Therefore `AnkiQt` inherits this method from `QWidget`.
+This one is not a static method, so we call it on `parent`, which references the Anki main window object (an instance of `AnkiQt`). `QWidget` is inherited by a lot of other classes in Qt, including `QMainWindow`, which is the parent class of `AnkiQt`.
+So `AnkiQt` inherits this method from `QWidget`.
 Essentially these 2 lines of code are just getting us the position of the mouse cursor in terms of the coordinates of the Anki main window.

-This method is also overloaded which means we can pass it different combinations of argument types.
+The documentation also notes this method is overloaded, which means we can pass it different combinations of argument types.
 It will determine the correct implementation of the method to use from the types of the arguments you pass it.
 The reason it is overloaded here is it can also take a `QPointF` argument, which is different from `QPoint` in that it defines the coordinate using floating point numbers instead of integers.
 Many methods in Qt are overloaded so this is another thing to pay attention to as you read the docs.

 {% highlight Python %}
 size = QSize(width, height)